psychdatascience/FDS-CourseOne/009_HW_Methods.md

     - Convert `tup` into a list, add the number `45` at its end, then convert it back to a tuple.
 Print the new tuple.

 4. **Dictionaries:**
-    - Given the dictionary `dict_ = {"Alice": 25, "Bob": 30, "Charlie": 35}`:
+    - Given the dictionary `S_Doo_ = {"Scooby": 4, "Shaggy": 19, "Velma": 18, "Daphne": 20}`
-        - Add a new key-value pair: `"David": 40` and print the updated dictionary.
+        - Add a new key-value pair: `"Phred": 21` and print the updated dictionary.
-        - Retrieve and print the age of "Charlie".
+        - Retrieve and print the age of "Velma".
-        - Remove "Bob" and his age from the dictionary and print the updated dictionary.
+        - Remove "Scooby" and his age from the dictionary and print the updated dictionary.
         - Print all the keys in the dictionary.
         - Print all the values in the dictionary.

 ---

+#### Bonus:
+Make and print a `list` of the keys in the Scooby dictionary using the output of `.keys()`.